KittenLord/rember/README.md

 # TODO:
 - [x] Windows support (shouldn't be too hard [clueless])
 - [ ] Configuration/customization
-- [ ] Actually do something when a line is too long
 - [ ] Recurring tasks
 - [ ] Automatic reminders